 In December 2017, Dublin City Council amended Chapter 97 of the Codified Ordinances, clarifying sidewalk maintenance requirements.
 The code continues to require the abutting property owner to keep the sidewalks free of snow, ice or any nuisance.
 However, the City is responsible for the repair or replacement of sidewalks, curbs or gutters unless the City Manager determines the owner or occupant of the adjacent property caused the damage to the sidewalk, curbs or gutters.
 In such cases, the owner or occupant is responsible for sidewalk, curb or gutter repair or replacement.

 Public Works staff will determine each year what work needs to be done based on field condition surveys.
-Residents may request a service by filling out this online form.
+Residents may request a service by using the GoDublin service.
 Staff will review each request and determine how to proceed with potential repairs.
 Repairs depend on many factors, such as the severity of the safety hazard, the location of the safety hazard in relation to a public facility, other repair work needed in the area and how the area compares to others in the city.

 Dublin primarily utilizes two methods for sidewalk repairs- shaving and replacement.